All Episodes

 How's that for a gripping reality?

-And that's what people describe over and over, and typically when people see their own funeral and its impact on the people they love, They'll grudgingly choose to return to life and fight to recover from what nearly killed them.
+And typically when people see their own funeral and its impact on the people they love, they'll grudgingly choose to return to life and fight to recover from what nearly killed them.

 Simon, again on the computer through the wormhole, asks, Art, please ask the doctor about the guy you know.

-John Lear came on the program and said, Art, I've got an insight, and that is If you die, if you have an NDE, don't go to the light.
+John Lear came on the program and said, Art, I've got an insight, and that is if you die, if you have an NDE, don't go to the light.

 It's a trick.